molgenis/molgenis-service-armadillo/docs/upgrade-3-4.md

 ### 3.2 Run update script

-You can run to see you whether you can upgrade.
+You can run the script to see whether you can upgrade.

 > The output could help us to help you fix problems.